MihRazvan/ETHRome_hackathon/docs/TECHNICAL-ARCHITECTURE.md

     ↓
 Safe Transaction Service (stores proposal)
     ↓
-HUMAN VERIFICATION ← This is where we slow down attacks!
+Multi-Party VERIFICATION ← This is where we slow down attacks!
     • Signers review proposal in Safe UI
     • Can decode CID from transaction data
     • Preview deployment on IPFS before approving